mplex/cedhar/pkg/sdam/README.md

 #6 007047      <NA>       0068 007092      0136       0135
 ```

-Hence, not available data is removed in `thrdf`.
+Hence, not available data is removed in `thrdf` to work with complete cases.